Skip to Main Content

 • Sign and submit the OER Instructor Grant Agreement.

-• Attend at least two meetings with the Steely Library OER Librarian; first to discuss your project, open licensing requirements, and to finalize your award timeline, and second to review the chosen or adapted OER.
+• Attend at least two meetings with a Steely Library Librarian; first to discuss your project, open licensing requirements, and to finalize your award timeline, and second to review the chosen or adapted OER.

 • Choose or adapt an OER with a Creative Commons license (derivatives authorized).

-• Submit adapted OER to NKU's Digital Repository.
+• Submit any adapted OER to NKU's Digital Repository.

-• All instructor authored content will be ADA complaint, and include transcripts, captions, and alt-text.
+• All instructor authored content (adaptations only) will be ADA complaint, and include transcripts, captions, and alt-text.

 • Use only self-authored, Creative Commons licensed (derivatives authorized), or Public Domain works in your OER.